sodabubblewine/sodabubblewine.github.io/README.md

 Science and logic have done better than the rest of human's practices to uncover the shape of our strongest doubts.
 There appears to be no better reason for them than that.

-What ohters have to say about the world, or the worlds, enters into a mix.
+What others have to say about the world, or the worlds, enters into a mix.
 The soup of social behaviors is seasoned by each of us.
 Our favorite flavors are contingent upon the ingredients with which we are endowed.

 Philosophy is a part of science.
 The behavior of the philosopher is behavior and is, hence, part of the science of behavior.
-Psychology as somethign other than the science of behavior is part of the speculations of philosophers: it too is a part of science as much as any pseudoscience is part of what is to be explained by a complete account of human behavior.
+Psychology as something other than the science of behavior is part of the speculation of philosophers.
+Such psychologies are a part of science as much as any pseudoscience is part of what is to be explained by a complete account of human behavior.

-Just as the molecular biologist can spend their life po9uring over the peculiairites of abberant corners of the ocean, so too can teh experimental analyst probe the behaviors and practices of prescientific practitioners.
+Just as the molecular biologist can spend their life pouring over the peculiairites of abberant corners of the ocean, so too can the experimental analyst probe the behaviors and practices of prescientific practitioners.
-They are, after all, the progenitors of modern science, which, if human practices are to be taken as a going concern, is the porgenitor of future sciences largely unknown or perhaps even the progenitors of some more effective or, goodness forbid, less effective practices beyond science itself.
+They are, after all, the progenitors of modern science, which, if human practices are to be taken as a going concern, is the progenitor of future sciences largely unknown or, perhaps, even the progenitors of some more effective or, goodness forbid, less effective practices beyond science itself.

-To read philosophy is to triangulate: where iswhat you have to say located with respect to what others have to say?
+To read philosophy is to triangulate: where is what you have to say located with respect to what others have to say?
 How far can speaking and listening take each of us when dealing with our shared world?
 These are among the questions I ask, and which others have asked and answered well before me.
 What can be learned from listening to my self as I do those others?